17 Top-Rated Things to Do in Kingston, NY

 6. Step Back in Time at the Matthewis Persen House Museum & Cultural Heritage Center

 Since then, the house has been lived in by a doctor and served as a drug and grocery store, among other uses before being turned into the museum you see today.
-The museum is open Thursdays through Saturdays from mid-June to early September, and Saturdays from mid-September through October.
+The museum is open Thursdays through Saturdays from late May through early September, and Saturdays from mid-September through October.

 Try your luck at the Scavenger Hunt, find clothing stuffed in the walls as insulation, and take in the interesting rotating exhibits.
 Multiple events are hosted on this site throughout the year.

 7. Spot the Rondout Lighthouse from Kingston Point Park

 Take a break from all that shopping at the serene Kingston Point Park.
 Located on the sparkling shore of the Hudson River, this is a wonderful place to lay a towel, unpack a picnic, and marvel in the peaceful vista.
 Just beyond the waterlily-laden pond, you'll spy one of the area's most recognizable attractions, the Rondout Lighthouse.

 With 87 acres at your disposal, there are plenty of areas to spread out.
 A pavilion and multiple benches make it easy to enjoy a comfortable respite.
 Just beside the park, you'll find Kingston Point Beach, a perfect spot to build a sandcastle or enjoy a refreshing dip in the Hudson.

 As one of the most tranquil places to visit in the city, you may find you'll have to share this pretty spot with a few of the locals looking to get back to nature.
 Don't worry, they're friendly!

 Address: Delaware Avenue, Kingston, New York